jimmyyhwu/ddsm-visual-primitives/README.md

 Jimmy Wu, Bolei Zhou, Diondra Peck, Scott Hsieh, Vandana Dialani, Lester Mackey, Genevieve Patterson

+*Harvard Data Science Review (HDSR)*, 2021

 **Abstract:** We propose DeepMiner, a framework to discover interpretable representations in deep neural networks and to build explanations for medical predictions.
 By probing convolutional neural networks (CNNs) trained to classify cancer in mammograms, we show that many individual units in the final convolutional layer of a CNN respond strongly to diseased tissue concepts specified by the BI-RADS lexicon.
 After expert annotation of the interpretable units, our proposed method is able to generate explanations for CNN mammogram classification that are consistent with ground truth radiology reports on the Digital Database for Screening Mammography.
 We show that DeepMiner not only enables better understanding of the nuances of CNN classification decisions but also possibly discovers new visual knowledge relevant to medical diagnosis.

-*Harvard Data Science Review 2021*

 <img src="figure.png" width="100%">